-Parenting a child with complex needs is a huge challenge and presents many limitations.
-We dream of overcoming these barriers to strengthen family relationships and create lasting memories; sleeping under canvas, bushcraft, relaxing and cooking around the campfire.
+Camp Jojo started because parenting a child with complex needs is a huge challenge and presents many limitations.
+Camp Jojo dreams of overcoming these barriers to strengthen family relationships and create lasting memories; sleeping under canvas, bushcraft, relaxing and cooking around the campfire.

-During the camp in 2018 Greenpath Ventures helped create a camp on a beautiful farm on Mersea Island, we will use tents containing hoists, a mobile ‘changing places’, and skilled carers to give each family a memorable and relaxing holiday.
+During the camp in 2018 Greenpath Ventures helped create a camp on a beautiful farm on Mersea Island using tents containing hoists, a mobile ‘changing places’, and skilled carers to give each family a memorable and relaxing holiday.
 Providing everyone, including wheelchair dependent children, full access to a truly rural camping experience.

-This is a long-held dream of Tim Wright (local GP) and his wife, Rachel is an author, disability activist and public speaker.
+This was a long-held dream of Tim Wright (local GP) and his wife, Rachel (an author, disability activist and public speaker).
 Their eldest son has severe and complex disabilities.
 They both love the outdoors and take their sons wild camping but it is an experience many of their peers never get the opportunity to enjoy.
 Tim and Rachel would love to see other families creating wonderful life-giving memories, without the need for it to be an endurance event.
 Their family life gives them a high level of expertise resulting in this detailed, bespoke project specifically designed for families with children who are often left out because it is simply deemed too difficult.
 Tim and Rachel have now teamed up with others to pioneer Camp Jojo with the dream of seeing it grow from the 2018 pilot camp.